jasdumas/jasdumas.github.io/resume.md

 ---------
 * **Simple Finance**
     * **Data Scientist**, (October 2016 - Present)
-    * Machine learning, data science, predictive modeling, product development
+    * Changing how people think about their finances with data science

 ___________